 To gain entry to this course, students should have successfully completed year 12 or secondary studies in applicant’s home country equivalent to an Australian Year 11* or 12 qualifications. (*Subject to the country Assessment Level) and course.

-Applicants for this qualification must possess a minimum English language proficiency of IELTS 5.5 (overall band) or an equivalent exam result recognised by the Australian Department of Home Affairs.
-Applicants who cannot provide evidence of English language proficiency can arrange to undertake an English language test with the Institute.
+Applicants for this qualification must have a minimum English language proficiency of IELTS 6.0 (overall band) with not less than 5.5 in any individual component or an equivalent exam result recognised by the Australian Department of Home Affairs.
+Applicants can also arrange to undertake an English language test with the Institute.

 Students must supply their own laptop with Microsoft Office software e.g. Office 365 Personal that includes Outlook, Word, Excel, PowerPoint, & Publisher.
 Institute will confirm the software requirements with each student pre-enrolment.
 Students must supply their own safety boots/ shoes with protective toecaps.